termite-labs/termite-labs-vibratory-tumbler/README.md

-# 3d-printed-vibratory-tumbler

-Termite Labs - 3D Printed Vibratory Tumbler - Micro V0.5
+# Termite Labs - 3D Printed Vibratory Tumbler

+Version Micro 0.5

-This is a small vibratory tumbler I put together with my 3D printer and parts I had available at home, but the goal is create an open source, affortable, easy to print and assemble vibratory tumbler, useful for finsishing and polishing 3D printed parts or other objects.
+This is a small vibratory tumbler I put together with my 3D printer and parts I had available at home, but the goal is to create an open source, affortable, easy to print and assemble vibratory tumbler, useful for finsishing and polishing 3D printed parts or other objects.

 __I need help improving this design.
 Go to the [Contributing](#contributing) section to help answer some questions.__

 Photo, Video, Before/After

 # !!!
 WARNING !!!
-This projects features a rapidly spinning electric motor with a 3d printed part attached to it. __This can dangerous and you need to be careful.__ __DO NOT ASSUME THIS IS SAFE.__
+* This projects features a __rapidly spinning electric motor__ with an eccenric load
+* __This can be dangerous, please be careful__
+* __Do not assume this is safe just because it's on the internet__
+* __I can't accept any responsibility if you or someone else gets hurt of property is damaged__

 ## Table Of Contents